avantenaidoo/vants_weather_app/README.md

 ## Author Notes

+- Initial search is delayed(1-2mins) due to backend wake up time from Render. the server goes into rest mode when inactive.
 - Live Demo may not have renewed or valid API Key
 - Background Image created in Adobe Express.
 - Design and color/colours - inspiration from Tamz & Rob 🕊️.
 Favicon is personal design from scuba diving ...